unik-name/docs.unikname.network/docs/cli.md

 #### Network cost

-Network fees: 1 UNS by default.
+Network fees: 1 UNIK by default.
 Can be adjusted with `--fee` parameter.

 Service Provider cost : none